-Typearture is Arthur Reinders Folmer’s adventure in type, creating type designs with a focus on conceptual, illustrative and ornamental typefaces.
+Typearture: Typefaces by Arthur Reinders Folmer, is his adventure in type, creating type designs with a focus on conceptual, illustrative and ornamental typefaces.

 The typefaces in the Typearture library are not just collections of glyphs, but typefaces that use the conventions of type design and written language to tell their stories.
 These stories are woven throughout the typefaces, connecting A to Z and the Lemniscate to Question mark.
 Each character has it’s place and meaning, making each keystroke a small tale in itself.